-An inter-religious panel discussion on the famous narrative of Abraham's near-sacrifice of his son.
-Tuesday, May 8, 7:30 p.m. at St. John Fisher Catholic Church in Rancho Palos Verdes.
+An inter-religious panel discussion on the biblical and qur'anic understanding of the world as God's creation.
+Tuesday, October 9, 2018, 7:30 p.m. at St. John Fisher Catholic Church in Rancho Palos Verdes.
 Free Admission • All are welcome!

 The Academy for Judaic, Christian, and Islamic Studies is dedicated to building bridges of understanding, mutual respect, and cooperation between Jews, Christians, and Muslims.
 We provide inter-religious education programs for universities, colleges, religious congregations, and other interested groups.
 Learn more…